 In every society, people occupy space and time in ways that are not directly linked to physical survival.
 As in most Western cultures, Eastern Europeans tend to be preoccupied more with time management than relationship-building.
 They too value punctuality, a sense of responsibility, and candid professional interactions.
-Within their personal lives, however, most Eastern Europeans invest significant time into establishing and maintaining relationships (Photo: A Polish paratrooper interacts with a US National Guard soldier).
+Within their personal lives, however, most Eastern Europeans invest significant time into establishing and maintaining relationships.

-They also like to build relations before conducting business, which tends to move more slowly in Eastern Europe than in the US.
-Throughout the region.

-residents usually begin discussions with light conversation.
+They also like to build relations before conducting business. which tends to move more slowly in Eastern Europe than in the US.
+Throughout the region. residents usually begin discussions with light conversation.
 Most communication is explicit and direct, with frequent eye contact.
 Eastern Europeans generally require less personal space when conversing than is common in the US.
 One exception is in Slovenia, where residents maintain about the same personal distance as in the US.